 When it comes to booking your flight, spend some time looking at what level of comfort is available, as there are differences between the airlines.
 While the amount of legroom provided may be of little consequence for short haul flights, it is of much greater importance for long haul destinations.

-Make sure to book a good seat if possible.
+Make sure to book a good seat if possible so you don’t end up in the last row of coach.
 Many airlines now give you the chance to select your seat in advance.
 Seats at the emergency exit rows are popular, although you may have to pay extra and aisle seats or window seats are also a popular choice.

 It can make sense to avoid peak time flights.
 A quieter aircraft with fewer other passengers will give you more room and will result in higher standards of service.

 If you can afford it, why not upgrade for one leg of your journey?
 It can make sense to do this if you will be traveling on a night flight, as you will have a better chance of sleep or, at the very least, have a greater level of comfort.

 If you are intending to sleep on a night flight, then come prepared.
 Make sure that you are wearing loose fitting clothes and bring a good book to help you relax.
 You may even want to try a travel pillow, for extra comfort.